Q-Technologies/Dancer2-autopkg/README.md

 **autopkg** is written in Perl using the [Dancer2](http://perldancer.org) Web Framework (a lightweight framework based on Sinatra for Ruby).  **autopkg** does not provide a web browser interface, but JSON can be sent and received as XMLHttpRequest object.
 See https://github.com/Q-Technologies/autopkg for full details.

 It security model is simple:
-  * a single userid and password
+  * an access code and key
   * any encyption is to be provided by the web server proxying the service

 ## Usage